Coronal leakage – A cause of root canal treatment failure. –

 However, with any one case, coronal leakage may be only one factor of several that are involved.
 Here’s an explanation.

-- Teeth having both adequate-quality root canal treatment and final dental restorations had a 2.8 greater success rate than teeth having adequate treatment and inadequate restorations.
+- Teeth having both adequate-quality endodontic therapy and final dental restorations had a 2.8 greater success rate than teeth having adequate treatment and inadequate restorations.
 (Inadequate restorations allow coronal leakage to occur.)

-- Teeth having both adequate-quality root canal treatment and final dental restorations had a 2.7 greater success rate than teeth having inadequate treatment and adequate restorations.
+- Teeth having both adequate-quality endodontic therapy and final dental restorations had a 2.7 greater success rate than teeth having inadequate treatment and adequate restorations.

 Together, these findings imply that: